 We are excited to kick off 2021 with January as National Mentoring Month!
-BestPrep’s Communications Intern, Keagan Eng, spoke with BestPrep eMentor Susan Thompson about her mentorship experiences.
+BestPrep’s Communications and Events Intern, Keagan Eng, spoke with BestPrep eMentor Susan Thompson about her mentorship experiences.
 Susan is a Project Manager for Optum, a division of UnitedHealth Group and also happens to be a BestPrep Minnesota Business Venture alum!
 Susan shared her takeaways from mentoring through BestPrep.

 Q: How long have you been mentoring for BestPrep?